Uniqueness of critical points of the second Neumann eigenfunctions on triangles: Properties of monotone eigenfunctions

-As a direct consequence of \autoref{lma35} and \cite{Siu15}, one can easy get that for acute triangles with the smallest angle less than or equals to $\pi/6$, \autoref{thm12} is valid except the statement on the exact location of global extrema.
+For acute triangles whose smallest angle is at most $\pi/6$, as a direct consequence of \cite{Siu15} and the local behavior near the vertices (\autoref{lma26bJM}), one can easily deduce that the monotonicity property \eqref{CGY0301} and hence \autoref{thm12} hold, except for the statement regarding the exact location of the global extrema.